Riddhimaan-Senapati/Recuvia/README.md

   - Text-based semantic search for lost items
   - Image-based similarity search using computer vision
   - Cross-search capability to find similar items from an existing item
+- **Customizable Vector Search**:
+  - Users can adjust the similarity threshold to control how closely results must match their query (lower threshold = more results, higher = stricter match)
+  - Users can set the maximum number of results returned per search, including an "all" option or a custom value
+  - These controls are available for both text and image search in the main search interface

 ## Technology Stack